mksethia/translate-api/README.md

 # translate-api

 Download and unzip application.exe, then run translate.exe from the command line.
-If the error 'cannot find Chrome binary appears', you should install Chrome if you have not already and in req.py in line 44, change the path to the location of chrome.exe on your computer.
+You will need to add chrome.exe to your PATH.